Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 IsConnected / is_connected

-Returns whether the daemon is currently connected to the mixnet.
+IsConnected returns true if the client daemon is connected to the mixnet.

 func (t *ThinClient) IsConnected() bool